How To Market A Book Online In Three Easy Steps

 Clearly, your blog is your biggest book marketing asset.

-Make sure your blog is updated and up-to-date, and if not, it truly is time to do a blog checkup and audit to get your blog working better for you.
+Make sure your blog is updated and up-to-date; if not, it is time to do a blog checkup and audit to get your blog working better.

-Once your blog is working well, it will feed your social media and book promotion.
+Once your blog works well, it will feed your social media and book promotion.

 Depending on which blogging platform you use, you might also be able to build your email list.